ENT · HEAD & NECK

 Your ears are intricate and sensitive organs that play a vital role in hearing and balance.
 However, many common habits could be unknowingly damaging them.
 Here are 10 surprising mistakes you might be making with your ears—and how to avoid them.

-1. Using Cotton Swabs to Clean Your Ears
+1. Using Cotton Swabs

-2. Ignoring Ear Pain
+2. Ignoring Pain

 Ear pain isn’t just an inconvenience—it can be a red flag for various conditions like ear infections, temporomandibular joint (TMJ) disorders, or even something more serious like cholesteatoma (an abnormal skin growth in the ear).
-Chronic ear pain requires prompt medical attention to prevent long-term damage.
+Chronic pain requires prompt medical attention to prevent long-term damage.
 Don’t brush off discomfort as something minor.

-3. Listening to Loud Music on Earbuds
+3. Listening to Loud Music

-4. Inserting Foreign Objects into Your Ears
+4. Inserting Foreign Objects

 5. Ignoring Hearing Loss Symptoms